Fees

 Without a permit, there is no city inspection record showing the deck meets the Florida Building Code's wind-load requirements.
 Insurance companies often scrutinize or deny storm damage claims for unpermitted structures.
 Florida's hurricane-exposed environment makes the permitted track more important than it might be in lower-wind regions — the wind-load inspection is the primary protection against a future insurance dispute after a storm.

-More permits for Tampa, FL
+§ A More permits for Tampa